coloradoc/AI-Player-Detection/README.md

 Player Detection is a computer vision based project used to detect people or objects and move the mouse cursor towards the target in response.
 This project is implemented using Yolov8, a library for computer vision tasks.

 ## Features
-Object detection
+- Object detection
-Mouse movement towards the detected object
+- Mouse movement towards the detected object
+- Made for video games

 ## Requirements
--Python
--cv2
--PyAutoGUI
--numpy
+- Python
+- cv2
+- PyAutoGUI
+- numpy
--ultralytics (Yolov8)
+- ultralytics (Yolov8)
--time
--pandas
--pynput.mouse
+- time
+- pandas
+- pynput.mouse

 ## Installation